Striking off a Company Vs. Members’ Voluntary Liquidation

 What is Voluntary Strike Off (aka ‘Dissolution’)?

-Dissolving a company is the process of getting it struck off the Companies House Register.
+Dissolving a limited company is the process of getting it struck off the Companies House Register.
 This process can be used in situations where a solvent company has fulfilled the purpose it was initially set up for, is no longer trading and is unlikely to be needed in the future.

 Dissolving the company is the simplest and most cost-effective way to close a solvent company down and is an option for companies that: